nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 ### Get Lucky: The Application of Creative Energy

-Creative energy acquired.
-Now what?
+Now that we know _how_ to acquire creative energy, what do we do with it?
 We need to find (or create) problems in which to apply it.

 #### Problem Finding

-TODO
+Csziksenmihalyi

 * Find a way to express what moves you